Wint3rmute/baczek.me/content/custom-sequencer-idea-dump.md

 tags: generative, culture, programming
 ---

+## New branch of ideas - interconnectivity

+Image a drum sequencer in which you never directly program patterns.
+Instead, you get a few "basic" rhytms and compose complex patterns by relationships between other patterns - addition, subtraction, xor, negation, etc. This approach could also be applied to parameter modulation and then used for breathing more life into melodies.

 ## Unordered dump of ideas for a custom sequencer

 - Think tracker but scriptable in a repl-like manner